Email Us Contact

 Second Devices

-One of the clearest indicators we encounter is the discovery of a second phone, tablet, or prepaid device.
-Some people maintain a separate email address specifically for communication outside the relationship.
-If you find a device or account you did not know about, that alone justifies a closer look.
+One clear warning sign is the discovery of a second phone, tablet, prepaid device, or unknown email account used for private communication.
+If you find a device or account you did not know about, that alone may justify a closer look.

 Financial Warning Signs

 Affairs cost money.
 Hotels, restaurants, gifts, and travel all leave financial footprints.
-Our asset search investigators frequently find these traces during infidelity cases.
+Asset search work can help identify financial traces when records are available through lawful methods.

 • Unexplained cash withdrawals from ATMs, especially in amounts designed to fly under notice (just under reporting thresholds or in round numbers that do not correspond to regular expenses)